-Your bison permit allows you to use any legal weapon to take one bison on the limited-entry unit and during the season specified on your permit.
+You may use the weapon listed on your permit to take one bison within the limitedentry unit and the season specified on your permit.
 You may obtain a bison permit through the big game drawing only once in your lifetime.